nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

 The subsystem supports HKDF Extract step, Expand step and Full step (Extract and Expand combined).
 The subsystem supports deriving a key from an existing stored asymmetric key as well as from a plaintext buffer.
-It allows the derived key to either be stored in the ELE storage if requested by user or exported as a buffer if the derived key buffer is set.
+The derived key has to be stored in the ELE storage.

 ..
 Note:: Not supported on i.MX8ULP and i.MX95